 - 1. Load the Targets metadata file from the Director repository. - 2.
-Find the Targets metadata associated with this ECU identifier.

-- 3. Construct the Image filename using the rule in Section 5.2.7, or use the download URL specified in the Director metadata. - 4.
+Find the Targets metadata associated with this ECU identifier. - 3.
+Construct the Image filename using the rule in Section 5.2.7, or use the download URL specified in the Director metadata. - 4.
 If there is no Targets metadata about this image, abort the update cycle and report that there is no such image.
 Additionally, in the case of failure, the ECU SHALL retain its previous Targets metadata instead of using the new Targets metadata.
-Otherwise, download the image (up to the number of bytes specified in the Targets metadata), and verify that its hashes match the Targets metadata.
+Otherwise, download the image (up to the number of bytes specified in the Targets metadata) and verify it according to Section 5.4.3.4.